<!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "http://www.w3c.org/TR/1999/REC-html401-19991224/loose.dtd">

 The agent provides the following services:

-<LI>Run Control - provides threads and processes run control functionality
+<LI>Run Control - provides threads and processes run control functionality.

-<LI>Breakpoints - provides basic breakpoints support.
+<LI>Breakpoints - provides debugger breakpoints support.

 <LI>Registers - allows inspection and modification of CPU registers.

-<LI>Stack Trace - execution thread stack back-tracing.
+<LI>Stack Trace - thread stack back-tracing.

 <LI>Memory - program memory access.